Shenyang Liaoning, China Travel Guide

 The Hun River flows through Shenyang but is not a major route for passenger transportation.

 China does not charge separate exit fees or taxes at its airports.
-These costs are typically part of your flight ticket price, so no additional payment is necessary upon departure.
+These costs are typically an element of your flight ticket price, so no additional payment is necessary upon departure.

 Plan your airport arrival time to permit for check-in and security.
-For international flights, arrive 2-3 hours before departure.
+For international flights, be THERE two-3 hours before departure.
 For domestic flights, 1.5-2 hours is generally adequate.

 Have all necessary documents readily available for departure.
-This comprises your passport, boarding pass, and any exit visa if applicable.
-Keep these documents organized for a smooth process.
+This comprises your passport, boarding pass, and any exit visa if relevant.
+Keep these papers organized for a smooth process.

 Both Shenyang Taoxian International Airport and the major train stations have several facilities for departing travelers.
-Plan to savor these amenities while waiting for your departure.
+Plan to savor these amenities while expecting your departure.

 Metro: 06:00 to 22:30/23:00.
 Buses vary by route, usually 05:30 to 21:00.